Regamii/public-gpg/README.md

 sub   rsa4096 2019-11-11 [E]
 ```

-The above output will verify that indeed the key is added to trusted identities.
+The above output will verify that indeed the fingerprint is added to trusted identities.